-- Show that the situation is one that other students have dealt with (if that is true).
+- Say that the situation is one that other students have dealt with (this is almost always true).

 - Ask if your student has found anything that helps with the problem.

 Referring to the counseling center

-Some students may be reluctant on their own to contact a counseling center.
-You can address this reluctance by letting them know that hundreds of students use counselors every year and counseling is a part of general health care, with a focus on emotional and interpersonal satisfaction.
-It helps students to hear that seeking counseling is not a sign of weakness, “craziness,” or an inability to handle one’s own problems, but rather a sign of strength in seeking out resources.
-It is helpful to remind the student that services are confidential.
+Some students may be reluctant on their own to contact the counseling center.
+Let them know that hundreds of students talk to counselors every year and counseling is a part of general health care, with a focus on emotional and interpersonal satisfaction.
+It helps students to hear that seeking counseling is not a sign of weakness or an inability to handle one’s own problems, but rather a sign of strength in seeking out resources.
+Remind your student that services are confidential.

 Did you enjoy reading this article?
 Sign up for UniversityParent’s weekly eNewsletter for additional tips, advice and support.
 You can also add to the discussion and get feedback from fellow college parents by joining our College Parents’ Facebook group.